subidit/rover-resume/guides/how-to.md

 1. Don’t use multiple typefaces.
 Use variations.
 2. Don’t use colours.
 Use gray instead.
-3. Don’t combine more than two of the above.
-4. Don’t combine bold and italic.
+3. Don’t combine bold and italic.
-5. Don’t underline.
+4. Don’t underline.
-6. Don’t Title Case small caps.
+5. Don’t Title Case small caps.
-7. Don’t put period(.) in MMM YYYY
+6. Don’t put period(.) in MMM YYYY
-8. It’s fine to make the point size bigger, but just a little.
+7. It’s fine to make the point size bigger, but just a little.
-9. Use — **point size, bold, italic, small caps**
+8. Use **point size**, **bold**, and **ALL CAPS** for hirarchy.
-10. Sans serifs usually don't have real italics or small caps.
+9. Sans serifs usually don't have real italics or small caps.

 ## How to select fonts